angelazhangmsft/windows-uwp/hub/apps/desktop/modernize/winrt-com-interop-csharp.md

         // Pass in the current WinUI window and get its handle var hwnd = WinRT.Interop.WindowNative.GetWindowHandle(this);
         var folderPicker = new Windows.Storage.Pickers.FolderPicker();
+        folderPicker.FileTypeFilter.Add("*");
         WinRT.Interop.InitializeWithWindow.Initialize(folderPicker, hwnd);

-        // Now you can call methods on folderPicker var folder = await folderPicker.PickSingleFolderAsync();
+        // Now you can call methods on folderPicker
+        var folder = await folderPicker.PickSingleFolderAsync();
         // ...
     }